Terms of Service – The Grace Gawler Institute (GGI)

 - GGI requires patient consent when handling, sharing and transmitting patient health information.
 We provide a consent form at the early stage before your first consultation.
 Consent is required with regards to referrals, as a result of the first consultation with GGI.

 - For reasons of medical ethics and confidentiality it is a requirement that we have your signed consent when handling your medical information.
-You must be the patient to complete the GGI Consent Form.
+You must be the patient to complete the GGI Consent Form and patient intake online questionnaire.

 - When giving consent to share your health information – for your peace of mind and our legal obligations; please be aware of how we handle your information.
 Strictly, we do not divulge any aspect of your personal information or health matters to any third parties, marketers or others unless we have written permission from you in a specific situation.

-- Patient online questionnaires when your completed online form has been received by GGI you will be contacted by email.
-Prior to any service provided by GGI – A one page consent form will have been be sent to the patient, completed, signed and returned before your Skype appointment will be scheduled.
+- Protocol and Patient online questionnaires when your completed online form has been received by GGI you will be contacted by email.
+Prior to any service provided by GGI – A one-page consent form will have been be sent to the patient, completed, signed and returned before your Skype appointment will be scheduled.
 Other requested information is therefore obtained expressly with your consent.

 - Our referral service for second opinions to Medical Centres of Excellence and specialists – nationally & internationally, requires your signed consent which is sent prior to a Skype call or signing up to a navigation package (suite).